5 Benefits of Cannabis Tea for Chronic Illnesses

 Medical marijuana is gaining popularity as a complementary medicine to help with many symptoms associated with chronic illnesses.
 While many people are curious about how marijuana (or cannabis) may help improve their symptoms, they are also reluctant to smoke the substance.
 However, there are ways that medical marijuana can be administered, including in tea form.

-According to thealternativedaily.com, here are five ways that cannabis tea can help relieve some of the symptoms people with chronic diseases live with.
+According to thealternativedaily.com, these are five ways cannabis tea can help relieve some of the symptoms people with chronic diseases live with.

 Marijuana has been associated with pain relief for centuries.
 Researchers have found the cannabinoids in marijuana dampen pain signals by binding to the pain receptors in the central nervous system (CNS).